jeromeguillaume/kong-plugin-soap-xml-handling/LOADTESTING.md

   - Have `spec.parallelism: 10` in [k6-TestRun.yaml](/loadtesting/k6/k6-TestRun.yaml) for stability and avoid the K6 `failed` status
   - Have `replicas: 5` in [ws-calculator.yaml](/loadtesting/k6/ws-calculator.yaml) for a better stability and endurance
   - Since this is not a performance testing there is a `sleep()` in the script for reducing the pace: the `sleep()` duration is subtracted from the performance duration metrics (`avg`, `p95`, `p99`)
-- Performance and Endurance Testing: for `calculator` scenario 5  the  Kong node consumes 8 GB of memory at peak so it may be necessary to allocate a little bit more memory (~8.5 GB)
 - At the end of the K6 execution:
   - Collect the K6 results for `Requests per second`, `Avg`, `p95`, `p99`, `Data Sent`, `Data Rcvd` metrics
   - Collect the `Kong Linux Memory` (observed at the end of the test)